- Posts: 3

 And people in BC want this change to happen, overwhelmingly.
 According to a poll commissioned by the BC SPCA in 2002 (Former FMTA director & Mustel), a majority of British Columbians agree with us that unreasonable “no pets” policies should be abolished.

 We launched an online petition in 2015, which received over 14,000 verified signatures from BC residents in a few short months.
 On the strength of this confirmed mandate (and in part because the BC Legislature does not accept electronic petitions), we have pushed ahead to launch a formal petition to the BC Legislature to introduce these needed changes.
 We are also putting pressure on MLAs of all political stripes to assure their constituents that they support this initiative and will act on it.
 Given that housing accessibility and animal rights and welfare were both pivotal election issues in 2017, and given the massive outpouring of support we’ve seen for our campaign in recent months, it’s clear this is something our future representatives in Victoria can get behind.
 Some sitting MLAs have already extended support to this cause, and more politicians are expected to follow them soon.

 SUPPORT US AND END THE PET HOLOCAUST THAT IS HAPPENING IN BRITISH COLUMBIA!

 In total there are 395 users online :: 0 registered, 0 hidden and 395 guests (based on users active over the past 999 minutes)

 Most users ever online was 4918 on March 17th, 2020, 2:08 am

-Users browsing this forum: Google [Bot] and 624 guests
+Users browsing this forum: No registered users and 395 guests